JewelIrvin/Election_Analysis/README.md

 Winning Percentage: 73.8%

-## Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.
+## Election-Audit Summary: After completing the election audit, I notice that I can use this code as pseudocode to calculate the presidential election.
+Also, can use this code to determine the midterm election.